Who should one opt for English Optional for IAS Mains?

 Basic Books to Start preparation of English Optional-

-- Andrew Sanders: Handy book with comprehensive and dense prose
+- History of English Literature by Andrew Sanders: Handy book with comprehensive and dense prose

 - David Daiches: For detailed description of all the periods.